maniver7/yoga-82/README.md

 ## Dataset preparation

 - Vist this [link](https://sites.google.com/view/yoga-82/home) and fill out the form to download the dataset
-- Doanload images using urls provided in dataset.
+- Download images using urls provided in dataset.
 - Use train and test splits provided in the dataset.

 ## Usage